daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D48: Nov 4 2017

+**Today's Progress**: Created a new website for myself to get ready for when I'm freelancing.
+I have been working on it for a few days but today was the only day that really met the #100daysofcode criteria!

+**Thoughts:** Feeling good!
+Should get back to the JavaScript 30.

 ## R1D47: Oct 25 2017

 **Today's Progress**: Completed the CSS Variables challenge on the JavaScript30.
 Realised I'd skipped the first one so need to go back and finish that.